The Fate of the Lusitania

-On this day in 1907, the RMS Lusitania docked at Pier 54 on the Greenwich Village waterfront following its maiden transatlantic voyage.
+On September 13, 1907, the RMS Lusitania docked at Pier 54 on the Greenwich Village waterfront following its maiden transatlantic voyage.
 Pier 54, located at West 13th Streets, was the New York home for Cunard Line, a British shipping company.
 The Lusitania docked safely that day, but eight years later the ship was sunk by a German U-boat during World War I, helping to precipitate the United States’ entrance into the war.The Lusitania was built for speed, a way for the Cunard Line to succeed in the competitive North Atlantic trade.
 The British government provided the Cunard Line a loan of £2.6 million for its construction as well as that of the Lusitania’s sister ship, the Mauretania, to ensure Britain’s continued dominant role in the North Atlantic.
 As a condition for funding, the company agreed to keep both ships in a state of war-readiness, and to carry mail.

 On its first voyage, the Lusitania traveled at 23.99 knots westbound and 23.61 knots eastbound, earning the record for fastest passenger liner crossing the Atlantic Ocean.
 The Lusitania and the Mauretania would trade this honor back and forth until September of 1909, when the Mauretania surpassed that record and held it until 1929.